The March to Valley Forge by William B. T. Trego

 “The March to Valley Forge” by William B. T. Trego depicts George Washington and the veterans of his army limping into their winter encampment in Valley Forge.
 Valley Forge was the military camp 18 miles (29 km) northwest of Philadelphia where the American Continental Army spent the winter of 1777–78.

-The winter at Valley Forge imbued into soldiers a strong will to persevere, endure, and triumph over obstacles and bring independence to the United States.
-Washington acknowledged that the perseverance gained by the soldiers at Valley Forge binded together the Continental Army and eventually helped it win the war.
+The winter at Valley Forge imbued into the American Continental Army’s soldiers the will to persevere, endure, and triumph over obstacles that eventually brought independence to the United States.
+Washington acknowledged that the perseverance gained by the soldiers at Valley Forge fortified and bound together the Continental Army and eventually helped it to win the war.
 Disease, malnutrition and exposure killed more than 2,500 soldiers by the end of the winter encampment.

 “Long live France!
 Long live the friendly powers!
 Long live the American States!”